Programmes for Tertiary Institutions

 - We will provide the trainer while your school will need to provide the venue, stage, sound system and publicity.

-We also help educate students on sexuality transmitted infections and diseases, and how to protect themselves.
+We also help educate students on sexually transmitted infections, and how to protect themselves.

 Wrong Side of the Bed

-Objective: Equip students about the possibility of HIV transmission and how to prevent it
+Objective: Equip students about the possibility of HIV/STI transmission and how to prevent it

 Target audience: All students

 Programme details: A 30-minute video featuring possible scenarios of HIV transmission and a presentation on how to prevent HIV/STI through the ABCD message (A – Abstinence; B – Be faithful to the same partner; C – Correct and consistent condom use, if sexually active; D – (Early) detection through testing).